GuyBaele/SpreadGL/README.md

 3. Visualise the spatial and environmental layers together in Spread.gl.
 Follow the previous steps to get different visuals.
 Note that you should choose 'Point' in Basic for the environmental layer.
-To create a contour layer as one spatial layer, select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Polygon' in Basic.
+To create a contour layer as one of the spatial layers, select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Polygon' in Basic.
 Then, you will see a lot of tangled polygons.
 Hide the stroke colour, change the fill colour as you want and lower the opacity to clearly see all the inner polygons.
 When playing the animation, contours will gradually appear in chronological order.

 https://user-images.githubusercontent.com/74751786/200294883-a1a28d8c-44c0-4a0a-ab89-b3d137e704f1.mp4